tommyxchow/frosty/README.md

 - Search for channels and categories
 - Watch live streams with chat
 - Support for BTTV, FFZ, and 7TV emotes/badges
+- Emote menu
-- View local chat user message history
+- Local chat user message history
-- See the list of users in chat and filter them
+- Chatters list with filter
 - Theater and full-screen mode
+- Picture-in-picture mode (iOS only)
+- Sleep timer
 - Block and unblock users
 - Light, dark, and black (OLED) themes
-- Picture-in-picture mode (iOS only)
 - Customizable settings

+And more!

 ## Motivation